-Figure 7: Experimental design for the Relaxation of Mutual Exclusivity simulations.
+Fig. 7.
+Experimental design for the relaxation of mutual exclusivity simulations.
 Here, we simulated a subset of the conditions in the original study from Kachergis et al. (2012).
-In the early training phase, participants learned six early word-referent pairs, with 2 objects and 2 referents per trial, and six presentations of each word-referent pair.
-During the late training phase, participants learned six late word-referent pairs, where each trial consisted of an early word-referent pair always appearing with the same late-referent pair, and this was repeated either 3, 6 or 9 times.
+In the early training phase, participants learned six early word-referent pairs, with two objects and two referents per trial, and six presentations of each word-referent pair.
+During the late training phase, participants learned six late word-referent pairs, where each trial consisted of an early word-referent pair always appearing with the same late-referent pair, and this was repeated either three, six, or nine times.
 In the evaluation phase, participants were evaluated on the four possible word-referent pairings possible from the set of matched early and late word-referent pairs.

-$(w_1 - x_1, w_1 - x_7, w_7 - x_1, w_7 - x_7)$.
-The number of presentations of both the early pairs were varied between-subjects (0, 3, 6 or 9) and late pairs (3, 6, or 9) were varied within-subjects.
+now with the late referent as the target ( $x_1$ not shown, $x_7$ shown) and 10 other distractors.
+This process was mirrored for all of the late words.
+This evaluation design was chosen to examine which of the four possible mappings between early and late word-referent pairs participants would endorse ( $w_1 - x_1, w_1 - x_7, w_7 - x_1, w_7 - x_7$ ).
+The number of presentations of both the early pairs was varied between subjects (0, 3, 6, or 9), and late pairs (3, 6, or 9) were varied within subjects.

 Two critical findings emerged from this work.
-First, even after only three presentations of the late word-referent pairs (always in conjunction with the same early word-referent pair), participants showed high accuracy in selecting this pair $(w_7 - x_7)$.
+First, even after only three presentations of the late word-referent pairs (always in conjunction with the same early word-referent pair), participants showed high accuracy in selecting this pair $(w_7 - x_7)$ .
 Kachergis et al. (2012) argued that this result can be explained as an inference using mutual exclusivity.
-As this pair was always shown with $w_1 - x_1$, and participants would have learned this particular word-referent mapping from the first phase of training, participants should be able to infer that the new word (w_7) should map onto the new referent (x_7) through mutual exclusivity, rather than endorsing the two possible mappings between the first and second phases of training $(w_1 - x_7 \text{ or } w_7 - x_1)$ despite their patterns of co-occurrence.
-This provides evidence that people can employ mutual exclusivity not just during evaluation with novel words (as shown in Experiment 3), but also during the learning process itself as a means of quickly acquiring new word-referent mappings.
-The second major finding was that as the number of presentations increased in the Late Training phase, participants began to display a relaxation of mutual exclusivity.
-That is, in addition to endorsing $w_1 - x_1$ and $w_7 - x_7$ during the evaluation phase, participants also increased their endorsements of $w_1 - x_7$ or $w_7 - x_1$, mapping each word to multiple referents (rather than a single referent as the mutual exclusivity bias would entail), although the proportion these cross mappings were selected were lower on average than the true mappings.
-This pattern of results is displayed in the left panel of Figure 8.
+As this pair was always shown with $w_1 - x_1$ , and participants would have learned this particular word-referent mapping from the first phase of training, participants should be able to infer that the new word $(w_7)$ should map onto the new referent $(x_7)$ through mutual exclusivity, rather than endorsing the two possible mappings between the first and second phases of training $(w_1 - x_7 \text{ or } w_7 - x_1)$ despite their patterns of co-occurrence.
+This provides evidence that people can employ mutual exclusivity not just during evaluation with novel words (as shown in Experiment 3) but also during the learning process itself as a means of quickly acquiring new word-referent mappings.
+The second major finding was that as the number of presentations increased in the late training phase, participants began to display a relaxation of mutual exclusivity.
+That is, in addition to endorsing $w_1 - x_1$ and $w_7 - x_7$ during the evaluation phase,